ShazimC/FlappyBird-2.0/README.md

 2. Solve 1. for 60fps gameplay.
 3. Not very well organized.
 4. Leveling up mechanism: game gets more difficult as the player builds up score.
+5. Highscores should move down when there is a new high score instead of replacing the first one that is topped.

 FEATURES:
 1. Frame stops that make the game a bit more challenging :)